Important counseling points

 The Immunization Action Coalition (IAC) recommends if localized reaction occurs, such as soreness, redness, itching, or swelling at the injection site, to apply a cold compress to the injection site.
 Consider giving an analgesic (pain reliever) or antipruritic (anti-itch) medication.
 These are general recommendations from IAC and have not been evaluated with SHINGRIX.2

-To ensure series completion, encourage your patients to schedule their second dose for anytime between 2 and 6 months after their first dose.
+To help ensure series completion, encourage your patients to schedule their second dose for anytime between 2 and 6 months after their first dose.